prof18/kmp-xcframework-sample/README.md

-# KMP FatFramework Test Project
+# Kotlin Multiplatform XCFramework Sample

-Just a simple Kotlin Multiplatform sample project to test the [KMP FatFramework Cocoa Gradle Plugin](https://github.com/prof18/kmp-fatframework-cocoa)
+Just a simple Kotlin Multiplatform sample project that shows how to build an XCFramework.